GR74/minime/docs/README.md

 - ✅ How configuration works
 - ✅ How identity principles are stored and used
 - ✅ How embeddings enable similarity search
+- ✅ How the database stores vault data
+- ✅ How Obsidian vaults are indexed and processed
+- ✅ How notes are chunked for better retrieval
+- ✅ How AI conversations become persistent memory

 Happy learning! 🎓